Why Study Geology?

 Funding for undergraduate and graduate research comes from the National Science Foundation, as well as local, regional, and national sources.
 Our undergraduate students are conducting research in environmental geochemistry, geomorphology, GPS geodesy, active tectonics, surficial processes, petrology and volcanology in such diverse regions as Alaska, Baja California, California, China, Kazakhstan, Nevada, Taiwan, and the Pacific Northwest.
 Graduate students are conducting research that spans the expertise of our faculty in far-flung regions including Antarctica, Chile, Indonesia, Italy, and Tibet.

 The Department of Geological Sciences offers a two-year M.S. program in Geological Sciences in a wide range of topics.

 Our program aims to prepare students for professional employment in geoscience careers in the Pacific Northwest and beyond, or for continuing graduate studies at the doctoral level.
 Inquiries should be directed to the department's Graduate Program Director or visit the office of Graduate Studies and Research.

 Central Washington University is ideally situated in an area of diverse geology.
 The university lies on the margin of Columbia River Basalt plateau, adjacent to the crystalline core of the Stuart Range and the majestic volcanoes of the Cascade Mountains.
 Seismicity and active volcanism of the Cascadia subduction zone, periodic regional flooding, highly deformed rocks of northern Washington and British Columbia, and a water- and natural-resource based economy in central Washington provide ideal opportunities to study a wide variety of geologic problems and the mitigation of geologic hazards.
-The department is located in Lind Hall, on the corner of University Way and Chestnut Street (location map).
+The department is located in the Science II Building, in the center of the CWU campus.